What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 How ShipBob manages delivery exceptions

-ShipBob is a third-party logistics (3PL) company that provides order fulfilment services for ecommerce merchants, including storing inventory, picking and packing orders, and shipping packages.
+ShipBob is an expert ecommerce logistics partner that provides order fulfilment services for ecommerce merchants, including storing inventory, picking and packing orders, and shipping packages.
 Through our technology, there are several measures you can take to prevent and handle delivery exceptions with ease.

 Preventing delivery exceptions